vexide/website/src/content/blog/fall-update-25.md

 ## Bring Your Own SDK

 Instead, we picked a third option — if you use the standard library, you are expected to link your own SDK.
 If you use vexide, it will provide one for you.
-This led to us completely modularizing how vexide links to its SDK, and you now have the choice of three different "backends" (providers) for an SDK that vexide run on:
+This led to us completely modularizing how vexide links to its SDK, and you now have the choice of three different "backends" (providers) for an SDK that vexide can run on:

 - [`vex-sdk-jumptable`](https://crates.io/crates/vex-sdk-jumptable) is the custom reimplementation of the SDK used by previous vexide versions.
 - [`vex-sdk-vexcode`](https://crates.io/crates/vex-sdk-vexcode) will download the official proprietary SDK from VEX themselves, and link your project to it.
 This is downloaded from VEX's servers, and not directly distributed with vexide due to licensing restrictions.